nikakarumidze/Koi-Princess/README.md

 ### Used Technologies

-React,
+React, <br />
-Typescript,
+Typescript, <br />
-PixiJS,
+PixiJS,<br />
-ReactPixi,
+ReactPixi, <br />
-Redux,
+Redux, <br />
-Redux Toolkit
+Redux Toolkit <br />

 ## Game Specifics

-There are 20 bet Lines.
+There are 20 bet Lines. <br />
-Game levels are changable.
+Game levels are changable. <br />
-Auto Play is enabled.
+Auto Play is enabled. <br />
-The game is responsive but on mobile is playable in landscape mode.
+The game is responsive but on mobile is playable in landscape mode. <br />
-Spinning logic was developed with linear Interpolation and easing functions to make it smooth.
+Spinning logic was developed with linear Interpolation and easing functions to make it smooth. <br />

 ## Available Scripts